Vamana: Narada Purana

 In the Narada Purana, the legend of Vamana is given in chapter eleven.
 The (anonymous) translator in footnote 12 to this chapter (p.
 208) states that the 'gift of land has been highly praised as the most meritorious, from ancient times.
 Apararka quotes many verses from the Visnudharmottara Puran, the Aditya Purana and Matsya Purana... and states that there is no gift comparable to the gift of land.
 Verses pertaining to land-grant are common not only in Puranas or Smrti works but are recorded on inscriptions and copper-plates of such grants all over India'.

 In this account, Vishnu visits and offers Aditi a boon, being pleased with her penances.
 Aditi requests that her sons, the Devas, be restored to power, but without 'any harm unto [the] Daityas, since they too are my sons' (i.e. via her sister and co-wife of Kashyapa, Diti).
 Vishnu agrees, and promises to be born as her son, Vamana.
 Praised by Kashyapa upon His birth before taking 'leave of his mother and father, that Brahmana bachelor Vamana, went over to the great sacrifice of the supremely affluent Daitya [Bali], that was being performed'.
 Sukra warns Bali and advises him not to give anything to Vamana, but Bali refuses, stating 'O preceptor, you should not tender such advice which is contrary to the path of virtue.
 If Visnu himself partakes of oblations or gifts, what can be better than that?'
 Vamana arrives, is greeted by Bali in reverence, and explains the virtues of gifting lands to Brahmanas with the story of Bhadramati before asking for 'a plot of land measuring three steps'.
 As Bali takes up a pitcher of water to offer the land, Sukra attempts to obstruct the flow of water to prevent the offering, but Vamana uses the tip of Kusa/Darbha grass to touch the spout of the pitcher and completes it.

 'Vishnu, that Soul of the Universe began to grow in size till he reached the abode of Brahma', and taking three steps, pierces the crust of the Cosmic Egg.
 The water that flows in and washes His feet 'thereby became pure and sanctified the world...
 It was served as resorted by the seven sages (The Ursa Major).
 Then it fell on the top of mount Meru' to become the Ganges.
-The three worlds are thus return to the Devas, Bali is given Rasatala 'along with all his Asuras', and Vamana goes to a 'forest for performing penance' (11).
+The three worlds are thus returned to the Devas, Bali is given Rasatala 'along with all his Asuras', and Vamana goes to a 'forest for performing penance' (11).
 Other details include: